Trading Chart Patterns – A complete guide covering 34 essential chart patterns used in forex, crypto, and stock trading for technical analysis

 Continuation Trading Chart Patterns

-Continuation patterns form when the market is in a trend but starts consolidation, then breaks its resistance level, and again starts in the uptrend direction.
+Continuation chart patterns form when the market is in a trend but starts consolidation, then breaks its resistance level, and again starts in the uptrend direction.
+These chart patterns are best for beginner traders, with the help of these technical analysis chart patterns you can identify the price action very easily.

 11. Ascending Triangle pattern or bullish Pennant Pattern

-This chart pattern forms when the price creates higher lows in a triangle form and consolidates in the same range.
+These trading chart patterns form when the price creates higher lows in a triangle form and consolidates in the same range.
+This chart pattern is very easy to spot among all these chart patterns.

 • What it means: It suggests a bullish breakout and the end of a consolidation phase.